balusreekanth/bulksms/README.md

 ################ SipCo Bulk SMS System ###########

-This is  PHP fronend for Gammu-smsd .
+This is  PHP front end for Gammu-smsd .
 You can use this application as  SMS marketing application for a small size business or you can use it  to schedule broadcast SMS greetings for birthday events etc.,

 Prerequistes : gammu-smsd , Mysql , Php , Apache ( webserver) installed